CE-Programming/toolchain/CEdev/examples/demo_0/README.md

--- Demo 1 ------------------------------------------------------------------------
+-- Demo 0 ------------------------------------------------------------------------

-This is a simple demo to demonstrate filling the screen with a certain color.
+This is a simple demo to demonstrate displaying text using the TIOS rotuines
-It also shows how to pause for an exact amount of time measured by seconds

 -- Compiling ----------------------------------------------------------------------

-To compile this demo1 project, simple run `make` within a shell in this directory.
-You can change the name, description, or icon for the demo like this:
+To compile this demo project, simply run `make` within a shell in this directory.
+You can change the name or description for the demo like this:
-    make TARGET=myprog DESCRIPTION="Some description here" ICONC=NICON
+    make TARGET=myprog DESCRIPTION="Some description here"

 If you wish to easily delete all the created files outputted by make, type:
     make clean